Injured in an accident or at work?

 What is spinal decompression?

-Spinal decompression is a chiropractic technique that gently stretches the spine to relieve pressure.
-Nonsurgical spinal decompression involves a table with motorized traction to carefully remove pressure from herniated discs, compressed nerves, and more.
-The movement also promotes healthy oxygen-rich blood flow to accelerate healing in the spine.
+Spinal decompression is a non-surgical chiropractic technique that gently stretches the spine to relieve pressure on spinal discs and nerves.
+This treatment is performed using a specialized table with motorized traction, designed to carefully reduce compression from herniated discs, pinched nerves, or other spinal conditions.

-Spinal decompression is a safe, effective pain management treatment for several spinal conditions, including:
+Spinal decompression is a safe and effective treatment for managing pain associated with several spinal conditions, including:

 Herniated disc